 Hiking Socks

-If you are planning on going hiking, you’ll want to make sure to pack some proper hiking socks.
+If you are planning to hike, pack proper hiking socks.
 Good hiking socks should be warm, durable, antibacterial, breathable, quick-drying, and have a bit of stretch for a good fit.
-Many also have reinforced toes and heels to make them last longer.
+Many also have reinforced toes and heels for durability.

-Generally, merino wool (often blended with some synthetic materials to make it more durable) is considered the best material for hiking socks.
-Merino wool is soft, warm, and good at controlling both moisture and temperature, and we normally buy merino wool blend hiking socks.
-But synthetic socks can also work great and most are made from polyester blends.
+Generally, merino wool (often blended with some synthetic materials for durability) is considered the best material for hiking socks.
+Merino wool is soft, warm, and good at managing both moisture and temperature, and we usually buy merino wool blend hiking socks.
+Synthetic socks can work too, and most are polyester blends.

 Some brands we recommend for hiking socks are Darn Tough, Ballston, Wigwam, SmartWool, and Farm to Feet.
-If you want some suggestions to get you started, check out these ones from Darn Tough, this pair from Wigwam, and this summer hiking pair from SmartWool.
+To get you started, look at these from Darn Tough, this pair from Wigwam, and this summer hiking pair from SmartWool.

-For those who don’t or can’t wear wool, or are looking for a vegan alternative, we recommend taking a look at these polyester Darn Tough hiking socks, these Thorlos padded crew socks, and these EcoSox bamboo socks.
-Just note that wool-alternative socks don’t tend to be as durable as wool socks.
+For those who don’t or can’t wear wool, or are looking for a vegan alternative, look at these polyester Darn Tough hiking socks, these Thorlos padded crew socks, and these EcoSox bamboo socks.
+Wool-alternative socks don’t tend to be as durable as wool socks.

-If you are really blister prone, you might consider also getting sock liners.
-Sock liners are worn inside a pair of hiking socks to help prevent blisters as they help prevent friction against your skin.
-On really long hikes we wear sock liners by Wigwam.
+If you are really blister-prone, consider sock liners.
+They are worn inside a pair of hiking socks to help prevent blisters by reducing friction against your skin.
+On longer hikes we wear sock liners by Wigwam.

 Compression Socks

-Many people, especially those with circulation issues, like to wear compression socks or stockings when traveling on longer flights.
-Compression socks are designed to compress the ankle and lower leg which causes an increase in venous blood flow and a decrease in pressure.
-This helps increase circulation, prevent the formation of blood clots, and prevent pooling of blood in the feet.
+Many people, especially those with circulation issues, like to wear compression socks or stockings on longer flights.
+Compression socks are designed to compress the ankle and lower leg, which increases venous blood flow and reduces pressure.
+This helps circulation, can reduce the risk of deep vein thrombosis, and reduces blood pooling in the feet.

-Some people may be encouraged to wear compression socks on long flights such as those with edema, diabetes, deep vein thrombosis (DVT), varicose veins, and women who are pregnant.
-But even in healthy men and women, it can help prevent risk of DVT, reduce feet swelling, and relieve aching in the legs.
+People who may particularly benefit from compression socks on long flights include those with edema, diabetes, deep vein thrombosis (DVT), varicose veins, and women who are pregnant.
+Even in healthy travelers, they can help reduce feet swelling and aching in the legs.

-Compression socks are generally made primarily out of nylon and come in a variety of gradients, indicating how much compression they put on the leg.
+Compression socks are generally made of nylon and come in a range of compression gradients, indicating how much pressure they apply.
 Those with medical issues should consult a healthcare professional for advice.
 Those without medical issues should look for the lower to moderate gradients.

-Most compression socks and stockings are knee-high but you can also get compression socks that go to the ankle, calf, thigh, etc. We recommend knee-high compression socks as they have been shown to be most effective.
+Most compression socks and stockings are knee-high, but you can also get ankle, calf, or thigh-length versions.
+We recommend knee-high compression socks, as they have been shown to be most effective.

-A few brands that made good-quality compression socks are Dr. Scholl’s, Sockwell, Zensah, and Travelsox.
-Some options include this knee-high pair by Sockwell, these ones by Dr. Scholl, and these ones by TravelSox.
+A few brands that make good-quality compression socks are Dr. Scholl’s, Sockwell, Zensah, and Travelsox.
+Some options include this knee-high pair by Sockwell, these ones by Dr. Scholl’s, and these ones by TravelSox.

 Extra Shoe Cushioning

 If your shoes don’t have enough cushioning, they can cause rubbing, pressure, blisters, and pain.
-Some shoes may also be a tad too big, especially in the heel area.
+Some shoes may also be a tad too big, especially in the heel.
 This is particularly true for heels and dress shoes.
-Luckily, it is pretty easy to add in a bit of cushioning or padding to one’s shoes.
+Luckily, it is pretty easy to add cushioning or padding to one’s shoes.

-The two main places people need extra cushioning is in the heel and the metatarsal area (forefoot / ball of the foot).
-You can buy inserts for both of these areas and they are typically made of some sort of gel and have a sticky adhesive backing that will stick to the inside of your shoe.
+The two main places people need extra cushioning are the heel and the metatarsal area (forefoot, the ball of the foot).
+You can buy inserts for both, typically made of gel with a sticky adhesive backing that adheres to the inside of your shoe.

-For those looking for heel cushioning, we recommend checking out these gel heel cushions and these heel inserts.
-For those needing some cushioning in the forefoot, we recommend checking out these metatarsal pads.
+For heel cushioning, we recommend these gel heel cushions and these heel inserts.
+For cushioning in the forefoot, look at these metatarsal pads.

-Just remember that when traveling, you want to bring your most comfortable shoes.
-So if you have a pair of shoes that need inserts, be sure they will be comfortable enough once you’ve added them to wear on your trip.
+When traveling, you want to bring your most comfortable shoes.
+If you have a pair that needs inserts, be sure they are comfortable once you’ve added them, before packing.

 Orthotic Insoles

-Orthotic insoles are shoe inserts that can be used for a variety of purposes such as treatment for a condition like plantar fasciitis, arch support, joint pain relief, orthopedic correction, a discrepancy in leg length, or just general comfort.
+Orthotic insoles are shoe inserts used for a variety of purposes: treatment for a condition like plantar fasciitis, arch support, joint pain relief, orthopedic correction, leg-length discrepancy, or general comfort.

-Some people may have a custom insole prescribed by their podiatrist, but most people buy shoe inserts in the store.
-Whether you need an insole and the type of insole that is going to be most suitable is going to depend on your foot, your needs, and your shoes.
+Some people may have a custom insole prescribed by their podiatrist, but most people buy shoe inserts off the shelf.
+Whether you need an insole, and which type will be most suitable, depends on your foot, your needs, and your shoes.

-But if you think you need an insole in your shoes, be sure to purchase and fit it into your shoes before your trip.
-If you are buying a new pair of shoes, I’d make sure there is room for an insole before you buy them.
-For instance, many shoes have a removable insole that makes it easy to fit in a custom orthotic insole.
+If you think you need an insole, purchase and fit it into your shoes before your trip.
+If you are buying a new pair of shoes, make sure there is room for an insole before you buy them.
+Many shoes have a removable factory insole, which makes it easy to fit in a custom orthotic.

-Insoles can fit the entire length of your shoe, like these ones, or may only fit into one part of your shoe like this one.
-They can be made of different materials including medical-grade gel, plastic, silicone, and foam.
+Insoles can fit the entire length of your shoe, like these ones, or may only fit into one part of your shoe, like this one.
+They can be made of medical-grade gel, plastic, silicone, or foam.

-Although I don’t have any major medical or foot issues, I started developing arch pain several years ago, likely due to plantar fasciitis.
-The pain was being exacerbated by my wearing flip-flops and other non-supportive shoes too much.
+I don’t have any major medical or foot issues, but as I mentioned earlier, I started developing arch pain several years ago, likely due to plantar fasciitis, exacerbated by wearing flip-flops and other non-supportive shoes too much.

-What has worked for me is these Soul Insole mini orthotic inserts which I place in my shoes under my arch.
-They have helped reduce pressure from my forefoot and heel and redistribute the pressure evening across my entire foot.
+What has worked for me is Soul Insole mini orthotic inserts, which I place in my shoes under my arch.
+They have helped reduce pressure from my forefoot and heel and redistribute the pressure across my entire foot.
 I get no arch pain when I wear these.

-A big bonus for me is the fact that they are washable and reusable so one pair can last a fairly long time.
-Their medical-grade gel is antibacterial, odorless, soft and flexible.
-If you are having some arch pain, they may be worth a look.
+A bonus for me is that they are washable and reusable, so one pair lasts a long time.
+The medical-grade gel is antibacterial, odorless, soft, and flexible.
+If you are having arch pain, they may be worth a look.

 Non-slip Pads

-When choosing shoes for travel, you want shoes that have decent traction and grip.
-Some women’s shoes, particularly heels, dress shoes, and fashion boots, often do not have good traction on smooth surfaces.
+When choosing shoes for travel, you want decent traction and grip.
+Some women’s shoes, particularly heels, dress shoes, and fashion boots, do not have good traction on smooth surfaces.

 You don’t want to pack shoes that have really smooth bottoms.
-This increases your risk for tripping and falling, and you don’t want to end up spending your holiday in a hospital!
+This increases your risk of tripping and falling, and you don’t want to end up spending your holiday in a hospital.

-But there is an easy way to fix this, you just need to add some anti-slip pads to your shoes, such as these ones.
-They just stick to the bottom of your shoes.
-Just make sure to fully clean your shoe’s outsole before applying for the best results.
+There is an easy fix: add anti-slip pads to your shoes, such as these ones.
+They stick to the bottom of your shoes.
+Fully clean your shoe’s outsole before applying for the best results.

-If you are packing along shoes for your trip that have non-slip pads, you may want to pack a couple extra in your bag in case they peel off during your trip.
+If you are packing shoes with non-slip pads, you may want to pack a couple of extras in your bag in case they peel off during your trip.

 Blister Prevention and Protection

-Generally, a good quality pair of socks, well-fitting shoes, and good foot care will be enough to prevent blisters, but sometimes in situations like long-distance hiking or sports, you may need a little extra protection.
-Some people just have more sensitive skin and are more prone to blisters.
+Generally, a good-quality pair of socks, well-fitting shoes, and good foot care will be enough to prevent blisters, but sometimes in situations like long-distance hiking or sports, you may need a little extra protection.
+Some people have more sensitive skin and are more prone to blisters.

-If you need a little extra help to prevent rubbing, you might consider something like Foot Glide.
-It is a balm designed for your foot that you apply before you put on your socks or shoes and is designed to reduce friction and rubbing that causes blisters.
+If you need a little extra help to prevent rubbing, consider something like Foot Glide.
+It is a balm designed for your foot that you apply before putting on your socks or shoes; it is designed to reduce friction and rubbing.

-It comes in a deodorant stick balm form, and is made of plant-derived ingredients and is vegan-friendly.
-It also has Vitamins A and C to help soften your feet.
+It comes in a deodorant-stick form, is made of plant-derived ingredients, and is vegan-friendly.
+It also has vitamins A and C to help soften your feet.

-We haven’t personally used this product, but we are longtime fans of their popular Body Glide balm which is a similar product designed to prevent chaffing and rubbing all over the body.
+We haven’t personally used this product, but we are longtime fans of their popular Body Glide balm, which is a similar product designed to prevent chafing and rubbing across the body.

 Sock Liners

 One way to reduce friction and prevent blisters is to wear two pairs of socks.
-This is often done by hikers to prevent blisters on longer distance hikes.
+This is often done by hikers to prevent blisters on long-distance hikes.

-Sock liners can be worn inside a pair of hiking sock to help prevent blisters as they help prevent less friction against your skin.
-As mentioned earlier, on really long hikes Laurence and I often wear sock liners by Wigwam, which we have found to work great.
+Sock liners are worn inside a pair of hiking socks to reduce friction against your skin.
+As mentioned earlier, on long hikes Laurence and I often wear sock liners by Wigwam, which have worked well for us.
 You may also want to check out sock liners by Fox River.

-Sock liners are probably not necessary for most people with regular shoes as wearing too much sock can make your shoes fit too tightly and cause discomfort.
-So a sock liner is more commonly worn when hiking, climbing, etc.
+Sock liners are probably not necessary for most people with regular shoes, since wearing too much sock can make your shoes fit too tightly and cause discomfort.
+A sock liner is more commonly worn when hiking, climbing, or doing similar high-distance activities.

 Moleskin